Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Introduction

 \subsection{Statistical matching and randomization-based outcome analysis}

-In an observational study of a treatment's effect on the outcome, units involved in the study may differ systematically in their observed pretreatment covariates, thus invalidating a naive comparison between the treated group and control group.
-Statistical matching and subclassification are commonly used nonparametric strategies to adjust for covariates.
-For a binary treatment, the ultimate goal of statistical matching is to embed observational data into an approximate randomized experiment by designing a treated group and a control (or comparison) group that are comparable in their observed covariates (\citealp{rosenbaum2002observational,rosenbaum2010design, stuart2010matching, bind2019bridging}).
+In an observational study of a treatment's effect on the outcome, units involved in the study may differ systematically in their observed pretreatment covariates, thus invalidating a naive comparison between the treated and control groups.
+Statistical matching and subclassification are commonly used nonparametric tools to adjust for covariates.
+For a binary treatment, the ultimate goal of statistical matching is to embed observational data into an approximate randomized experiment by designing a treated group and a matched control (or comparison) group that are comparable in their observed covariates (\citealp{rosenbaum2002observational,rosenbaum2010design, stuart2010matching, bind2019bridging}).

-One widely-used downstream outcome analysis method for matched data is randomization-based inference as if the matched data come from a randomized controlled trial (RCT).
+One widely-used downstream outcome analysis method for matched data is randomization-based inference as if the matched data comes from a randomized controlled trial (RCT).
 In our view, this practice is appealing for two reasons.
-First, randomization inference (possibly with regression adjustment) is commonly used in analyzing RCT data; hence, using a randomization-based procedure to analyze matched data fits into the big picture of statistical matching, i.e., to embed observational data into an experiment (\citealp{rubin2008objective, bind2019bridging}).
+First, randomization inference (possibly with regression adjustment) is commonly used in analyzing RCT data; hence, using a randomization-based procedure to analyze matched data fits into the big picture of statistical matching, i.e., to embed observational data into an experiment.
 Second, the sensitivity analysis framework complementing the primary randomization-based outcome analysis is well understood and developed.
 The Rosenbaum-bounds-type sensitivity analysis (\citealp{rosenbaum2002observational,rosenbaum2010design, diprete2004}) allows the treatment assignment probability in each matched pair (or set) to deviate from the randomization probability up to a degree controlled by a parameter $\Gamma$ and outputs a bounding $p$-value under such deviation.
 Furthermore, randomization-based inferential methods can be applied to testing both Fisher's sharp null hypothesis (\citealp{rosenbaum2002observational, rosenbaum2010design}) and Neyman's weak null hypothesis (\citealp{wu2020randomization}).
-Sensitivity analysis methods based on a biased-randomization-framework (i.e., the randomization assumption is allowed to be relaxed up to a controlled extent) have also been developed for both the sharp and weak null hypotheses (\citealp{rosenbaum2002observational, rosenbaum2010design, fogarty2020studentized}).
+Sensitivity analysis methods have also been developed for both sharp and weak null hypotheses (\citealp{rosenbaum2002observational, rosenbaum2010design, fogarty2020studentized}).